Close Menu

 Introduction to PowerShell Change Directory

 In PowerShell, the concept of a “working directory” is central to how commands are executed.
 The working directory is the default location in the file system where PowerShell commands are run.
 When you start a new PowerShell session, it typically begins in the user’s home directory.
-If you’re running PowerShell as an administrator, the default starting location is often C:\Windows\System32
+If you’re running PowerShell as an administrator, the default starting location is often C:\Windows\System32.

-.
+To navigate to different directories, PowerShell provides the Set-Location cmdlet, which is commonly used via its alias cd.
 This command allows you to change the current directory by specifying either an absolute or relative path.

 Basic Directory Navigation